mesosphere/marathon/docs/docs/waiting.md

 1. If an offer never arrives that matches an application or pod's requirements and constraints, Marathon will not be able to launch the app or pod.

- **Note:** The required resources (such as CPU, Mem, and Disk) must all be available on a single host.
+ **Note:** The required resources (such as CPU, Mem, Disk, and Ports) must all be available on a single host.

 # Why Your App or Pod is Stuck